agda/agda/doc/user-manual/language/sort-system.lagda.rst

 .. _intro-sorts:

-Agda's sorts system
+Agda's sort system
 -------------------

-The implementation of Agda’s sorts system is closely based on the theory of pure type systems.
+The implementation of Agda’s sort system is closely based on the theory of pure type systems.
 Sorts (aka universes) are types whose members themselves are again types.
 The fundamental sort in Agda is named ``Set`` and it denotes the universe of small types.